WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_37.md

 And he made the poles of acacia wood and overlaid them with gold.

 ###### 29
-He made the holy anointing oil also, and the pure fragrant incense, blended as by the perfumer. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He made the holy anointing oil also, and the pure fragrant incense, blended as by the perfumer.

 ***